GoogleCloudPlatform/functions-framework-python/README.md

 using a command-line flag or an environment variable.
 By default, the HTTP signature will be used and automatic event unmarshalling will be disabled.

-For more details on this signature type, check out the Google Cloud Functions documentation on
+For more details on this signature type, see the Google Cloud Functions documentation on
 [background functions](https://cloud.google.com/functions/docs/writing/background#cloud_pubsub_example).